Elevation: 6,336 ft

 This route (or routes) is the longest route discussed on this page but it has two advantages over the other routes.
-The first advantage is that it starts near the Arrowrock Dam and thus, the driving approach is much shorter.
-The second advantage is that it is less steep than the other routes.
+The first advantage is that it starts near the Arrowrock Dam.
+Therefore, the driving approach is much shorter.
+The second advantage is that it is not as steep as the other routes.

-There are two ridges that run on either side of Cinch Creek that climb more gradually than the Standard Route up to Heinen’s south ridge.
-John Platt suggested the route and along with Dan Robbins and four others we climbed up the ridge on the west side of Cinch Creek and descended the ridge on the east side.
+There are two ridges that run on either side of Cinch Creek that climb more gradually than the Standard Route up to Heinen’s South Ridge.
+John Platt suggested the route and along with Dan Robbins and 4 others, we climbed up the ridge on the West Side of Cinch Creek and descended the ridge on the East Side.
 This was in 2007 and none of us were carrying a GPS.
-I estimate the distance at 12.0 miles with 3,500 feet of gain round trip.
+I estimate the distance at 12.0 miles with 3,500 feet of elevation gain round trip.
 See John’s trip report which is linked below.

 Both ridges are classic ridge walks with good game trails for much of the distance.
-The ridge on the east side of Cinch Creek is the shorter route at around ten miles.
-If you climb the ridge on the west side you will encounter a thick forest in the saddle between Point 6060 and Heinen’s south ridge.
-This area will hold snow longer than most points along the route.
-Whichever ridge you climb your goal is to link up with Heinen’s south ridge on the north side of Point 6137.
+The ridge on the East Side of Cinch Creek is the shorter route at around 10 miles.
+If you climb the ridge on the West Side, you will encounter a thick forest in the saddle between Point 6060 and Heinen’s South ridge.
+This area holds snow longer than most points along the route.
+Whichever ridge you climb, your goal is to link up with Heinen’s South Ridge on the North Side of Point 6137.
 From there, follow the Standard Route to the summit.

 Brian Orth, Toni Orth, and Abe Koehler hiked this alternative approach to the summit.